miniconnect/holodb/README.md

 (Optionally, the scheme can also be specified, e.g. `jdbc:holodb:jpa:///my_schema_name`.)

-At the moment, schema construction is not automatic, it's necessary to define an initializer class.
+At the moment, schema construction is not automatic, it's necessary to explicitly pass the metamodel.
 For example (if you use Micronaut):

 ```java